About Us > Policies and Documents

 Policies and Documents

 This is the library of Welsh Rowing's policies and procedures.
 These are updated peridoically and the newest version of the document can always be found on this page.
 Where appropriate we have also included links to the British Rowing website.
-Welsh Rowing's governing document is available here.
+Welsh Rowing's governing document, amended at the 2017 AGM is available here.

 Welsh Rowing attained Level 2 of the Safeguarding Standards for Sport in October 2015.
 We have revised our Safeguarding Policy in June 2015 which can be found here.